• Skip to main content

 How many hours has your generator been used since the last oil change?

-It is generally recommended that you change the oil in a brand-new generator after the first 6 – 8 hours of use to flush out the engine.
-After that, you should change the oil in your generator every 20 – 50 hours of use, more frequently under extreme operating conditions.
+It is generally recommended to change the oil in a brand-new generator after the first 6 – 8 hours to flush out the engine.
+After that, you should change the oil in your generator every 20 – 50 hours, more frequently under extreme operating conditions.

 Does your generator have an oil filter?

-If you operate your generator in dusty, wet or humid environments, then you should consider changing your oil significantly more often than recommended under “normal” conditions.
+If you operate your generator in dusty, wet, or humid environments, you should consider changing your oil significantly more often than recommended under “normal” conditions.

 What kind of load does your generator typically operate under?

-Operating your generator for prolonged periods of time under a heavy load can put significantly more stress on both your generator and your oil.
+Operating your generator for prolonged periods under a heavy load can significantly stress your generator and your oil.
 So, if you run your generator under heavy loads… consider changing your oil more often.

 How long has it been since your last oil change?

-Even if you haven’t been using your generator, your oil will degrade over time and provide less protection to your generator’s engine.
-That’s why it’s important to change your oil at least once every 6 – 12 months, even if you haven’t used it.
+Even if you haven’t been using your generator, your oil will degrade over time, providing less protection to your engine.
+That’s why changing your oil at least once every 6 – 12 months is essential, even if you haven’t used it.

 Final Thoughts On How Often To Change Oil In Generator